Conducting Opportunities

 Auditions are typically held once per year and are by INVITATION ONLY.
 Civilian candidates invited to the audition will also be asked to contact a local Army recruiter to ensure eligibility to enlist and begin the Officer Candidate School application process.

 During the second day, candidates will conduct concert band works from a provided list as well as a selection provided to the candidates the day prior.
-Additionally, they will conduct three selected works with either The U.S. Army Chorus (TTBB) or the Soldiers’ Chorus (SATB) of the U.S. Army Field Band.
+Additionally, they will conduct three selected works with either The U.S. Army Chorus (SATB) or the Soldiers’ Chorus (SATB) of the U.S. Army Field Band.
 Finally, candidates will undergo an interview with a panel of senior officers and noncommissioned officers.

 Acceptance of a position requires a minimum three-year active duty service commitment in the United States Army.
 Anyone offered a position will be expected to meet standards required to pass Basic Combat Training and Officer Candidate School.